rezervemoney/gitbooks/mechanics-rzr/protocol-controlled-value-pcv.md

 In RZR’s dual-token design, PCV fuels both:

 - Rebase rewards paid to sRZR stakers, converting incoming capital into yield.
-- Surplus buy-backs of DrDre, creating a deflationary sink when reserves exceed target buffers.
+- Surplus buy-backs of RZR, creating a deflationary sink when reserves exceed target buffers.

 ## How PCV Accumulates in RZR